| FREQUENTLY

 How

+much does a Home Inspection Cost?
 A home inspection is a great value in the real estate

 transaction.
 Inspection prices vary by size, age, condition